apache/qpid-site/README.md

 3. To look at the result in your browser, navigate to

-        file:///$somepath/site/output/somepage.html
+        file:/<some-path>/qpid-site/output/somepage.html

 ## Render transformations

-The render step takes files under `input/` and reproduces them under `output/`.
-The following transformations are applied in the process:
+The render operation takes files under `input/` and reproduces them under `output/`.
+The following transformations are applied in the process.

- - `.html.in` files are wrapped in the site template and copied
+ - `.html.in` files are wrapped in the standard page template and copied.
- - `.md` (Markdown) files are converted to HTML, wrapped in the site template, and copied
+ - `.md` (Markdown) files are converted to HTML, wrapped in the site template, and copied.
- - All other files are simply copied
+ - All other files are simply copied.
- - All Markdown, HTML, Javascript, and CSS files undergo substitution for `{{placeholders}}`
+ - All Markdown, HTML, Javascript, and CSS files undergo substitution for `{{placeholders}}`.

 ## Markdown syntax